2 Reasons to Buy the iPhone SE & 3 Reasons to Wait

 You could also stay in-house and snag Apple’s iPhone SE, the company’s 4-inch iPhone from early 2016.
 Despite its age, the iPhone SE is still one of the top small screen phones on the market and should be on your short list if you can’t handle having a large-sized smartphone in your pocket.

-Before you commit to the iPhone SE make sure you dig into this list of reasons to, and not to, buy Apple’s flagship 4-inch iPhone.
+Before you commit to the iPhone SE make sure you dig into this list of reasons to, and not to, buy Apple’s 4-inch iPhone.

 While some of you might want to pick one up today, others will likely benefit from waiting a few more days or maybe even a few more weeks before buying one.

-The iPhone SE is Good & Getting Better
+The iPhone SE is Still Really Good

 Let's start with a few reasons why you might want to make the iPhone SE your next device.